HireUp-Turing/HireUp_backend/README.md

       }
   }
   ```
-**Error handling**: New applicant cannot come in with empty arrays for either skills or values when being created, else response is 400 error message:
+**Error handling**: New applicant cannot come in with empty arrays for either skills or values when being created, else response is 400 error message
 Erroneous request body:
   ```JSON
   {